According to Jon Kabat-Zinn, “Mindfulness means paying attention in a particular way; On purpose, in the present moment, and non judgmentally.”

 As classes are created, you will receive email announcements of start dates/times of upcoming courses when there are seats to offer, based on how long you have been on the waitlist.

-When there is an offering that suits your schedule, please respond to the email indicating which class you would like to commit to joining.
+When there is an offering that suits your schedule, please respond to the email indicating the top 3 classes you would like to commit to joining.
 Classes do fill quickly, so you are encouraged to respond sooner rather than later.

 If you get a seat in the class you will receive an email affirming your registration.
 This will be followed shortly by a PayPal invoice for the administration fee.
 The invoice will also contain your confirmation as an attachment, where you will find more info.